OpenMoonRay/openmoonray-docs/docs/overview/building-moonray-container.md

----
-title: Building MoonRay in a Docker Container

-# uncomment if you want MathJax formatting available
-# maths: 1

-# format is YYYY-MM-DD 00:00:00 +0000
-# last-modified-date: 2025-02-14 00:00:00 +0000
----
 # Building MoonRay in a Docker container

-You will need Docker and a copy of the MoonRay source.
-The instructions assume that the source is in */source/openmoonray*

 These instructions should also be available in the *building* subdirectory of the source code.

+You will need Docker and a copy of the MoonRay source (see [Cloning the Repo](cloning-the-repo)) The instructions assume that the source is in */source/openmoonray*

+NVIDIA Optix headers need to be downloaded manually (from https://developer.nvidia.com/designworks/optix/download), since they require a EULA.
+The instructions assume that these are in */optix/include*.

+Substitute */source/openmoonray* and */optix* for the actual locations wherever they appear in the instructions.

 ---
 ## Step 1.
 Base requirements
 ---

 The base image for building MoonRay in a container is constructed using *Dockerfile* in the *building* directory of the MoonRay source.
 It contains a number of MoonRay dependencies that are installed using *yum*, the Centos-7 package manager.
-It also intalls CMake, needed for Step 2.
+It also installs CMake, needed for Step 2.

 You can remove the Qt5 packages from the Dockerfile if you do not intend to build the MoonRay GUI programs.